Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 amplitude._iq["yourInstanceName"].getDeviceId();
 ```

-### Select a Tag Types
+### Select a Tag Type

-A tag type allow you to specify what kind of action or event should be tracked in your application.
+A tag type allows you to specify what kind of action or event should be tracked in your application.
 The following tag types are supported in Amplitude GTM template.

 #### init